 - Virtual closings are only acceptable if all parties are in the state of Georgia.
 If you are out of state, then unfortunately a videoconference closing is not an option.

-With COVID case numbers rebounding, we definitely appreciate and understand everyone’s desire to stay safe and socially distant.
-We take everyone’s health seriously.
+We definitely appreciate and understand everyone’s desire to stay safe and socially distant., and we take everyone’s health seriously.
 If you would like to close by videoconference, please just let us know and we’ll do everything we can to ensure everyone feels safe and sound.